Businesses on Quinpool Road are at a Turning Point

 Pressures from High-rise Residential Development

 The peninsula’s population density is gradually increasing, as it should.
 This means that Quinpool Road and the neighbourhoods along it will face changes.
 If new developments are done well, they will actually improve the street for local businesses and become a more active destination for local residents.
 At present, the prospects for such an outcome are not good.

-So far, HRM has approved one new development in the Quinpool area:
+So far, city hall has approved one new development in the Quinpool area:

-- The Keep: 8 storeys (Quinpool and Vernon)
+- Doug Reid: The Keep: 8 storeys (Quinpool and Vernon) – under construction

 - Armco: 29 storeys (Quinpool and Robie)

 - Westwood: 25 storeys (Robie, north of Quinpool)